Lionel Shriver: Political views and activism

+American politics

+Though she has lived abroad in the United Kingdom and Portugal in recent years, Shriver remains a keen commentator on electoral politics in her native country.

+In a 2022 letter endorsing Republican Ron DeSantis for the 2024 U.S. presidential election, Shriver described herself as a "lifelong Democrat" and reported voting for Joe Biden in the 2020 U.S. presidential election.
+In the letter, she documents her shift away from Biden—whose presidency she says was a "White-House-cum-care-home"—and Donald Trump as poor leaders, and praised DeSantis for his handling of the COVID-19 pandemic, banning critical race theory in schools, opposing transgender involvement in women's sports, and passing the Florida Parental Rights in Education Act, while noting that she disagrees with him on abortion.

+Shriver also unfavorably compared the charisma of Democratic contenders to the charisma she felt DeSantis possessed.
+She cited a national "apoplectic loathing" for Vice President Kamala Harris, and categorically rejected both Pete Buttigieg (as a "meek softy") and Gavin Newsom (as a "slick, vain huckster" responsible for turning the state of California into an "open-air pit latrine").
+She expressed some appreciation for Amy Klobuchar, though also claimed she was "hardly likeable".

 Personal life

 Shriver married jazz drummer Jeff Williams in 2003.
-They live in Portugal.
+They moved from the United Kingdom to Portugal in October 2023.

 On June 7, 2016, Shriver appeared on the BBC Radio 4 programme My Teenage Diary, during which she read extracts from her journals from the late 1960s and early 1970s and discussed her upbringing and adolescence.

 In the summer of 2024, Shriver was diagnosed with Guillain-Barré syndrome, a rare autoimmune disorder, whereby the body attacks its own nervous system and the musculature dissolves.
-She described the impact in an article for The Free Press: "I went from sets of 500 sit-ups to being unable to do one.
-GBS melted the biceps from my two regular 70/60 sets of push-ups into wrinkly bingo wings.
-My calf muscles from countless thousands of burpees and mountain climbers vanished—leaving droops of crenulated skin as souvenirs.
-At first, I could only lift a cup of coffee using both hands.
+She described the impact in an article for The Free Press: "At first, I could only lift a cup of coffee using both hands.
 I couldn't turn over in bed.
 I've had to learn to stand and then to walk, slowly, tremulously, from scratch."